Technologicat/spacemacs.d/README.md

 My [Spacemacs](http://spacemacs.org/) configuration.
 Contains some useful custom functions (this being Emacs, just like everyone else's).

-Any contributions from the internet are attributed in source code comments, as appropriate.
+Any contributions from the internet are attributed in source code comments (in `init.el`), as appropriate.
 All original content in this repository is published under [The Unlicense](LICENSE.md).

 Potentially useful notes below.